anujsinghwd/unl-be/README.md

 3. Create a `.env` file in the project root directory and add the following content:
     ```bash
     PORT=3000
-4. To start the development server:
+5. To start the development server:
     ```bash
     npm run dev
+6. To test:
+    ```bash
+    npm run test
-5. To build the project:
+7. To build the project:
     ```bash
     npm run build